FredericHeem/airbex/ops/README.markdown

 snow-ops
 ===

-This repository contains schematics of the [Justcoin](https://justcoin.com) deployment and installation instructions.
+This repository contains schematics of Snow's deployment and installation instructions.

 Network topology
 ---